XITRIX/iTorrent/README.md

 ## Localization

-Now iTorrent supports the following languages:
+iTorrent supports the following languages:
 - English
 - German
+- Italian
+- Polish
 - Russian
 - Spanish
 - Simplified Chinese
-- Italian
-- Polish

 If you are fluent in the languages not listed above and want to help with translation, you are welcome!